data-catering/data-caterer-docs/docs/docs/guide/data-source/http/http.md

     1. Enter `request.method` in the `Field` text box
     1. Click on `+` next to `Operator` and select `Equal`
     1. Enter `POST` in the `Equal` text box
-    1. Continue adding validations for `response.statusCode`, `response.timeTaken`, `response.headers.Content-Length` and `response.headers.Content-Type`
+    1. Continue adding validations for `response.statusCode`, `response.timeTakenMs`, `response.headers.Content-Length` and `response.headers.Content-Type`

 If you want to validate data from an HTTP source, [follow the validation documentation found here to help guide you](../../../validation.md).